2010 Northern Pride RLFC season

 2010 was the third competitive season for the Cairns based Skill360 Northern Pride Rugby League Football Club'.
-They were one of 12 clubs that played in the fifteenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 25 weeks between March and August.
+They were one of 12 Australian clubs that played in the fifteenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 25 weeks between March and August.

 The CEO, Denis Keeffe left the Pride to become CEO of the Central Queensland NRL bid.
 He was replaced by board member and former QRL Northern Division chairman, John Moore.
 Another board member, Nigel Tillett resigned to concentrate on his CDRL commitments.

 Pride assistant coach David Maiden was appointed head coach, replacing Andrew Dunemann who had taken up a new role assistant coach at the NRL's Newcastle Knights.
 Maiden had coached the Pride's Mal Meninga Cup U-18 side to the grand final last season.

 Chris Sheppard was named captain for the third (and final) year, with Ryan Stig taking on the role for the Pre-season Trial against the Windsor Wolves, and Mark Cantoni stepping in as captain between Round 8 and Round 12 when Sheppard was out with a facial fracture.

 On 1 April 2010 the Pride launched a Facebook page, 'northernpriderugbyleague', and from Round 3 they started posting live score updates during matches.
 At away games various staff members and the coaches' wife Juanita Maiden posted scores.
 At home games Cairns Post sports journalist Andrew Piva posted scores.

 The Pride's main sponsor, CRGT (Cairns Region Group Training), became Skill360.
 CRGT/Skill360 were the Pride's main sponsors for the Pride's first six years.
 Skytrans Airline sponsored the Pride's 'Take Pride' youth community program.

 The Pride played most of their home games at Barlow Park this season, but during May the ground was unavailable while the athletics track was replaced.
 The Pride played their two May home games at Pride Oval, Irene Street, Manunda, winning both of them.